 Lost Love for Store-Bought

-The thing is, now that we don’t eat candy regularly, one bite of those old, nostalgic treats is really all we need to remind us what FAKE tastes like.
-Sure, it’s a walk down memory lane, but more and more often that walk goes something like this: “Remember when we used to think x, y, or z tasted SO good?”
+The thing is, now that we don’t eat candy regularly, one bite of those old, nostalgic treats are really all we need to remind us what FAKE tastes like.
+Sure, it’s a walk down memory lane, but more and more that goes something like this: “Remember when we used to think x, y, or z tasted SO good?”

 I knew that if I could make them myself, using REAL ingredients, they could be so much better.
 Maybe they’d even be better than I remembered!

 Homemade Peanut Butter Cups: Ingredients

 It only takes two real ingredients to make these homemade peanut butter cups.
 TWO!

 Forget about all the sweeteners, stabilizers, unhealthy fats, and preservatives in store-bought candy.
 We’re talking REAL chocolate and NATURAL nut butter.
 That’s it!

 With only two ingredients, these homemade peanut butter cups couldn’t be more simple to make!